 Eastern Neighborhoods PEIR Mitigation Measure F-5 addresses impacts related to individual projects that include uses that would be expected to generate noise levels in excess of ambient noise in the project vicinity.
-The project involves the construction of a four-story residential building that would not be expected to generate excessive noise levels.
-Thus, Mitigation Measure F-5 is not applicable to the project.
+The proposed project involves the construction of a five-story, mixed-use building with 16 dwelling units and 5,800 square feet of ground-floor retail use.
+Since the proposed project would not be expected to generate excessive noise levels, Mitigation Measure F-5 is not applicable.

-The project would be subject to the following interior noise standards, which are described for informational purposes.
+The proposed project would be subject to the following interior noise standards, which are described for informational purposes.
 The California Building Standards Code (Title 24) establishes uniform noise insulation standards.
 The Title 24 acoustical requirement for residential structures is incorporated into Section 1207 of the San Francisco Building Code and requires these structures be designed to prevent the intrusion of exterior noise so that the noise level with windows closed, attributable to exterior sources, shall not exceed 45 dBA in any habitable room.
 Title 24 allows the project sponsor to choose between a prescriptive or performance-based acoustical requirement for non-residential uses.
 Both compliance methods require wall, floor/ceiling, and window assemblies to meet certain sound transmission class or outdoor-indoor sound transmission class ratings to ensure that adequate interior noise standards are achieved.
 In compliance with Title 24, DBI would review the final building plans to ensure that the building wall, floor/ceiling, and window assemblies meet Title 24 acoustical requirements.
 If determined necessary by DBI, a detailed acoustical analysis of the exterior wall and window assemblies may be required.

-Additionally, the project is within 300 feet of a Place of Entertainment and would be subject to the Noise Regulations Relating to Residential Uses Near Places of Entertainment (Ordinance 70-15, effective June 19, 2015).
+Additionally, the proposed project is within 300 feet of a Place of Entertainment and would be subject to the Noise Regulations Relating to Residential Uses Near Places of Entertainment (Ordinance 70-15, effective June 19, 2015).
 The intent of these regulations is to address noise conflicts between residential uses in noise critical areas, such as in proximity to highways and other high-volume roadways, railroads, rapid transit lines, airports, nighttime entertainment venues or industrial areas.
 In accordance with the adopted regulations, residential structures to be located where the day-night average sound level (Ldn) or community noise equivalent level (CNEL) exceeds 60 decibels shall require an acoustical analysis with the application of a building permit showing that the proposed design would limit exterior noise to 45 decibels in any habitable room.
 Furthermore, the regulations require the Planning Department and Planning Commission to consider the compatibility of uses when approving residential uses adjacent to or near existing permitted places of entertainment and take all reasonably available means through the City's design review and approval processes to ensure that the design of new residential development projects take into account the needs and interests of both the places of entertainment and the future residents of the new development.

 The project site is not located within an airport land use plan area, within two miles of a public airport, or in the vicinity of a private airstrip.
-Therefore, topics 12e and 12f from the CEQA Guidelines, Appendix G is not applicable.
+Therefore, topic 12e and f from the CEQA Guidelines, Appendix G is not applicable.

-For the above reasons, the project would not result in significant noise impacts that were not identified in the Eastern Neighborhoods PEIR.
+For the above reasons, the proposed project would not result in significant noise impacts that were not identified in the Eastern Neighborhoods PEIR.